joelgrimberg/timesheetz/README.md

 - **REST API**: Programmatically manage timesheet entries through HTTP endpoints.
 Supports the same operations as the TUI.

-The application stores all entries in a MySQL database, allowing for persistent data storage and retrieval.
+The application stores all entries in a Sqlite database, allowing for persistent data storage and retrieval.

 ## Installation